Website Maintenance: ADEA website will be undergoing maintenance on Wednesday 29th November, 6pm - 8pm

 Top 10

-People’s Choice Award
+Judges’ Choice Award

 Resources to help you get started

-FreeStyle living with diabetes: lessons from 2022 case studies
+FreeStyle living with diabetes: lessons from 2024 case studies

-Read the top 10 case studies in 2022 here: Abbott Case Study Booklet 2022.
+Read the top 10 case studies in 2024 here: Abbott Case Study Booklet 2024.

 Consent process

-Applicants must obtain written consent from people with diabetes discussed in the submitted case studies, giving permission that they are happy for the selected case studies to be published via print and/or online by ADEA.
+Applicants must obtain written consent from people living with diabetes discussed in the submitted case studies, giving permission that they are happy for the selected case studies to be published via print and/or online by ADEA.

 Terms and conditions

-6. Submitted case studies must follow the Vancouver referencing style.
+5. Submitted case studies must follow the Vancouver referencing style.

-9. Members of the reviewing panel and members of the Abbott Libre advisory committee are not eligible for this competition.
+9. Members of the Reviewing Panel and members of the Abbott Libre Advisory Committee are not eligible for this competition.

-10. Any adverse events experienced by health professionals or people with diabetes should be reported to Abbott Diabetes Care’s customer service.
+10. Any adverse events experienced by health professionals or people living with diabetes should be reported to Abbott Diabetes Care’s customer service.

 The competition is managed and facilitated by ADEA based on consultation with a review panel of experienced endocrinologists and CDEs.